Stone1987/learngit/readme.txt

 this is my first file
-git is a free respority
+git is a free software